Introduction to the Condits and Cousins Web Pages "UPDATED"

-Welcome to the Condits and Cousins Web Site.
-Here you will find individuals surnamed Condit, Condict, Cundict, and a few Conditt's, along with husband's and wive's of the same along with, in many cases, ancestors of the in-laws.
+Here you will find individuals surnamed Condit, Condict, Cundict, and a few Conditt's, along with husband's and wive's of the same and, in many cases, ancestors of the in-laws and descendants of Condit families.
 It has been my desire to put all the information available for Condit's and their Cousins on the web.
-In addition to the Condit family stretching back to John Cundict, the Ancestor who settled in Newark, New Jersey, I have include my wife's family and as many of her ancestors as I can identify.
+In addition to the Condit family stretching back to John Cundict, the Ancestor who settled in Newark, New Jersey, I have include my both my wives families and as many of their ancestors as I can identify.
 There are also a few Condit lines that are not connected into the overall Condits and Cousins and I am working to tie those into the genealogy, so if you have any information, please share.

-This update is as of February 2020 and includes many additional cousins along with lots of corrections.
-I am still using Reunion 12 to produce the web site data although all the text files are edited manually.
+This update is as of March 2025 and includes many additional cousins along with lots of corrections, additions and the connection of many early families together .
+I am currently using Reunion 14 to produce the web site data although all the text files are edited manually.

 If you have Condit or Cousins information to share, please provide that information to me in some manner.
 You can email me the information, snail mail the information, or download a copy of the Family Group Sheet pdf or the Family Group Sheet Word Document and fill it out and send it to me.
 That will allow me to insure your family is included in Condits and Cousins database and web site.
 If you have multiple families, you, your parents, grandparents, there is no need to duplicate information, but please include dates and locations if you have them.